 Hobsons Bay offers a variety of locations suitable for filming including heritage streetscapes, coastal landscapes, park lands and industrial landscapes.
 Permission is required for all filming on Council-managed open space, streets and facilities.

-Applicants should read the Filming Guidelines for Hobsons Bay for details of the application process and for advice on low impact filming, filming fees and terms and conditions.
+Please read the filming guidelines(PDF, 232KB) for Hobsons Bay for details of the application process, filming fees, and terms and conditions.

 - the filming activity involves eight (8) people or less on-site (inclusive of all production crew and talent)

-- you have no more than one camera, and one tripod, and handheld sound recording equipment
+- you have no more than one camera, one tripod and handheld sound recording equipment

 - no lighting, camera tracking devices, vehicles, large props or generators are permitted